uree/boominator3000/README.md

 ## Run

-Check releases for boom-fetch (linux) or boom-fetch.exe (wins).
-Or compile from source for your platform.
-Run and go to localhost:8090/tolpe?from=2021-10-20.
+Download the repository and run for boom-fetch (linux) or boom-fetch.exe (wins).
+Go to localhost:8090/tolpe?from=2021-10-20.

 The from parameter is mandatory.
 The required date format is YYYY-MM-DD.